earthly/website/blog/_posts/2023-04-07-write-better-tutorials.md

 There's a lot more to writing a great tutorial than just Patience, running code, and providing context.
 We didn't cover everything.
 Structuring your tutorial in a logical way and learning how to write great introductions and conclusions, for example, could be articles on their own.
 So could choosing your audience, finding your writing voice, or learning how to write and rework multiple drafts.
 <!--vale on-->

 But I think these are three of the biggest pieces of advice we find ourselves given writers over and over again.
+I hope you'll find them useful next time you write a technical tutorial.

 {% include_html cta/cta2.html %}